 Second-Line Treatment: Targeted Therapy (Osimertinib)

 In the middle of 2016, my oncologist moved from Northwestern to University of Chicago, so I went with her.
 My first scan of my lungs after that transition looked like I might have a little progression.

 We weren’t completely sure because scans were being done on different machines and being read by different people.
 That sometimes makes things more difficult.

 Describe the liquid biopsy

 Liquid biopsies had started to become a thing.
 I had a Guardant360 liquid biopsy to see if anything would show up.
 Nothing did.
-The results of the liquid biopsy came back and was like I didn’t even have cancer.
-Literally, nothing showed up.
+The results of the liquid biopsy came back, and it was like I didn’t even have cancer.
+Literally nothing showed up.

 It’s basically a blood test.
 You get a couple of extra vials of blood taken beyond the regular labs when you go in for a visit.